appium/python-client/README.md

 From there much of your test code will work with no change.

-As a base for the following code examples, the following sets up the [UnitTest](https://docs.python.org/3/library/unittest.html)
+As a base for the following code examples, the following set up the [UnitTest](https://docs.python.org/3/library/unittest.html)
 environment:

 ```python